Start9Labs/docs/src/device-guides/linux/ca.md

         cd ~/Downloads

 1. Add your Root CA to your OS trust store.
-Be certain to replace `adjective-noun` with your server's unique hostname in the 3rd and 4th commands:
+Be certain to replace `adjective-noun` with your server's unique hostname in the first command:

+        adjnoun=adjective-noun
         sudo mkdir -p /usr/share/ca-certificates/start9
-        sudo cp "adjective-noun.crt" /usr/share/ca-certificates/start9/
+        sudo cp "${adjnoun}.crt" /usr/share/ca-certificates/start9/
-        sudo bash -c "echo 'start9/adjective-noun.crt' >> /etc/ca-certificates.conf"
+        sudo bash -c "echo 'start9/${adjnoun}.crt' >> /etc/ca-certificates.conf"
         sudo update-ca-certificates

-    If successful, you will receive `1 added`.
+    If successful, you will see the output `1 added`.

 1. If using Firefox or Tor Browser, complete this [final step](../../misc-guides/firefox-guides/ca.md#debian--ubuntu).